About cervical cancer

 HPV vaccine is well accepted in many communities

-Recent experience in India, Peru, Uganda, and Vietnam provides guidance in ways to frame HPV vaccination in developing countries.
+Recent experience in India, Peru, Uganda, and Vietnam provides guidance in ways to frame HPV vaccination in low-resource settings.
 Based on the results of extensive audience and systems research, all four country programs made the strategic decision to emphasize the protective effect of the vaccine against cancer rather than emphasizing the mode of transmission (sexual activity) or the disease agent (HPV) when educating community members.
 Posters, local radio spots, brochures, and other media for the general public promote “cervical cancer vaccine.”
 (But when communicating with more educated health professionals, materials use the phrase “HPV vaccine” since these individuals are more likely to understand that term.)
 This strategic choice seems to have paid off, as community acceptance rates of the vaccine are much higher than expected for a new vaccine that had not been part of the routine government immunization program.
 Project staff believe that once parents understand the basics of cervical cancer, they reason along these lines: (1) in general, communities have faith in immunization; (2) they are concerned about cancer, even when they are not very knowledgeable about it; and (3) they say that if a vaccine against cervical cancer is safe, effective, and affordable, they want their daughters vaccinated.38

 The country teams also have been pleased to find that potential sociocultural concerns have not arisen.
 Possible concerns included the fear that parents would distrust a vaccine offered only to girls or that they would worry that giving their daughters a vaccine against a sexually transmitted infection could disinhibit the girls from early sexual experimentation.
 There also was concern that conservative religious leaders might take a stand against HPV vaccination for the same reasons.
 But none of these scenarios has developed significantly in the four countries.
 This is likely due to the extensive educational work done in the communities prior to vaccine introduction.
 In villages or schools where pre-introduction communication was weaker, coverage tended to be low until additional educational outreach was implemented.